-Here are 7 tips on how to complete your skylight installation so that your unit is durable and leak free.
-In fact, skylight waterproofing is one of the most challenging parts on the job, and requires some technical knowledge.
+Here is expert advise on how to complete your skylight installation so that your unit is durable and leak free.
+In fact, skylight waterproofing is one of the most challenging parts on the job and requires some technical knowledge.

 Our pros share their secrets for homeowners who want to know how to install a skylight by themselves.